 Alternatives to LinkedIn Sales Navigator

 If you think the Navigator is pretty pricey and you’re shopping around for a more affordable Sales Navigator alternative, consider UpLead.

 UpLead has been around since 2017, and it’s used by the world’s most prestigious and reputable companies, including Dropbox, HubSpot, Salesforce, Accenture, and more.

 While UpLead’s pricing doesn’t differ too much from the Navigator, you’re getting more bang for the buck with UpLead as compared to the Sales Navigator.

 Why do we say so?
 Well, with LinkedIn, assuming you’re reaching out to a prospect whom you’re not already “Connected” with, you’ll have to use InMail to message them.

 Say you’re paying for a Professional Sales Navigator Plan, billed monthly.
 This sets you back by $79.99, giving you 20 InMail messages monthly.
 When you do the math, this works out to $4 per message.

 With UpLead, on the other hand, a Basic plan (also priced at $79 per month) gives you 200 monthly credits, which you can use to unlock 200 emails.
-These emails are verified in real-time (right before you download them), which means that you’re guaranteed accuracy.
-Again, when you do the math, this works out to $0.40 per message, which is 10x cheaper than what you’re paying with the Sales Navigator.
+These emails are verified in real-time (right before you download them), which means you’re guaranteed accuracy.
+Again, when you do the math, this totals $0.40 per message, which is 10x cheaper than what you’re paying with the Sales Navigator.

 Bottom line?
 You can use Sales Navigator and UpLead to achieve the same goals, but UpLead is way more cost-effective than Sales Navigator.
 Before you decide between the two tools, start a free trial with UpLead and see what we have to offer!